Which is Your Type of Heart Line?

 A very long heart line

-A very long heart line which crosses the entire palm is called a Suwon crease.
+A very long heart line that crosses the entire palm is called a Suwon crease.
 It is a variation of the Simian line.
 Sometimes there is a second line that seems to be fused to the heart line.
 This type of line might depict a person who is quite demanding in matters of love and expect a lot from their partner.
 It depicts an obsessive and intelligent nature.
 Money is usually a significant factor in their purpose; hence they are liable to put work before relationships.
 It may also be the other way around where relationships come before work matters.

 Broken heart line